cceh/m-salt-api/doc/src/index.rst

 Latn-x-wx       WX notation    https://en.wikipedia.org/wiki/WX_notation
 =============== ============== ===========================================

-Variants of these transliterations may be indicatedby appending another subtag: eg. Latn-x-iso-cpd (the ISO 15919 variant used bay the Critical Pāli Dictionary).
-Clients SHOULD ignore these additional subtags unless they have gained knowledge about these tags by ways that lie outside this specification.

-The server MUST answer with valid RFC5646 language tags, that is, it should prepend a valid language tag.
+The server MUST answer with valid :RFC:`5646` language tags, that is, it should prepend a valid language tag.
 These are valid tags:

- - pi-Latn-x-iso-cpd
  - sa-Latn-x-iso
  - pi-Deva
  - x-slp1

 When declaring transliterations in HTML use the lang attribute.
 Examples:

- - <span land="pi-Latn-x-iso-cpd">...</span>
- - <span land="sa-Latn-x-iso">...</span>
+ - <span lang="sa-Latn-x-iso">...</span>
  - <span lang="pi-Deva">...</span>
  - <span lang="x-slp1">...</span>

 See also: